espadrine/email-login/README.md

 `new EmailLogin(options)` returns a login system.

 - `options` is an object containing:
+  - `db` is either:
-  - `directory` is the path to the shadow directory, that will contain all the token information.
+    - the path to the shadow directory, that will contain all the token information.
 It will be created automatically.
+    - or a constructor specifying how data should be stored, see `src/db.js`.
   - `mailer` is an object that sets up the email system to send emails to users.
     For extensive information on the options available here, see [nodemailer's documentation][].
 To avoid having to fill it in (which can be